 This Act may be cited as the Iron Ore (Mount Newman) Agreement Act 1964 1.

-2. Interpretation
+2. Terms used

 In this Act, unless the contrary intention appears —

-the Agreement means the agreement of which a copy is set out in the First Schedule, and, if that agreement is added to or varied or any of its provisions are cancelled, in accordance with the provisions thereof, includes the agreement as so altered from time to time and, except for the purposes of section 3(1), a reference to the Agreement shall be construed as a reference to the agreement as from time to time altered by the First Variation Agreement, the Second Variation Agreement, the Third Variation Agreement, the Fourth Variation Agreement, the Fifth Variation Agreement, the Iron Ore Agreements Legislation Amendment Act 2010 Part 8, the Sixth Variation Agreement and the Seventh Variation Agreement;
+Agreement means the agreement of which a copy is set out in the First Schedule, and, if that agreement is added to or varied or any of its provisions are cancelled, in accordance with the provisions thereof, includes the agreement as so altered from time to time and, except for the purposes of section 3(1), a reference to the Agreement shall be construed as a reference to the agreement as from time to time altered by the First Variation Agreement, the Second Variation Agreement, the Third Variation Agreement, the Fourth Variation Agreement, the Fifth Variation Agreement, the Iron Ore Agreements Legislation Amendment Act 2010 Part 8, the Sixth Variation Agreement and the Seventh Variation Agreement;

-the Company has the same meaning as it has in, and for the purposes of, the Agreement;
+Company has the same meaning as it has in, and for the purposes of, the Agreement;

-the Fifth Variation Agreement means the agreement a copy of which is set out in the Sixth Schedule;
+Fifth Variation Agreement means the agreement a copy of which is set out in the Sixth Schedule;

-the First Variation Agreement means the agreement a copy of which is set forth in the Second Schedule;
+First Variation Agreement means the agreement a copy of which is set forth in the Second Schedule;

-the Fourth Variation Agreement means the agreement a copy of which is set out in the Fifth Schedule;
+Fourth Variation Agreement means the agreement a copy of which is set out in the Fifth Schedule;

-the Second Variation Agreement means the agreement a copy of which is set forth in the Third Schedule;
+Second Variation Agreement means the agreement a copy of which is set forth in the Third Schedule;

-the Sixth Variation Agreement means the agreement a copy of which is set out in the Seventh Schedule;
+Sixth Variation Agreement means the agreement a copy of which is set out in the Seventh Schedule;

-the Seventh Variation Agreement means the agreement a copy of which is set out in the Eighth Schedule;
+Seventh Variation Agreement means the agreement a copy of which is set out in the Eighth Schedule;

-the Third Variation Agreement means the agreement a copy of which is set out in the Fourth Schedule.
+Third Variation Agreement means the agreement a copy of which is set out in the Fourth Schedule.

-[Section 2 amended by No. 12 of 1979 s.
+[Section 2 amended: No. 12 of 1979 s.
 2; No. 51 of 1990 s.
 4; No. 8 of 1994 s.
 4; No. 57 of 2000 s.
 20; No. 34 of 2010 s.
 18; No. 61 of 2010 s.
 27; No. 62 of 2011 s.
 4.]

 3. Agreement approved and provisions to take effect